potchy/wavtogg/README.md

 -i, --input        Required.
 Path to the folder containing the .wav files. e.g: "C:\bms\bofxv\song"

+--adpcm-only       If specified, only ADPCM encoded files will be converted.

 -r, --recursive    Allows traversing through the input folder recursively.

 -o, --overwrite    Allows overwrite, if .wav equivalents already exist in the input folder.
 Those cases are skipped by default.